Running Endurance: How to Build Lasting Stamina

 Strong muscles protect your form.
 Two short sessions per week focusing on hips, core, glutes and lower legs can reduce injury risk and improve efficiency.
 Focus on movements that support running, not maximum weight.

 Without recovery, endurance training breaks you down.
 With recovery, it builds you up.
-Prioritize sleep, nutrition, mobility, and rest days.
+Prioritise sleep, nutrition, mobility and rest days.
 Include a down week every three to four weeks to consolidate gains and reset fatigue.

 Follow a cycle of building and recovery.
 This helps prevent overtraining and ensures consistent growth.
 A common pattern: three weeks of build, one week of recovery.
 Don’t rush volume increases.
 Let your body adapt.